 Great trails at Long Point Refuge (West Tisbury), Great Rock Bight (Chilmark), Menemsha Hills (Chilmark), Caroline Tuthill Preserve (Edgartown), Felix Neck Wildlife Preserve (Vineyard Haven), Wilfred's Pond (Vineyard Haven), Cedar Tree Neck (West Tisbury)

 Great way to explore the island

 Norton Point, Edgartown and Cape Poge, Chappaquiddick

-Take an island tour or explore on your own and take in the Gingerbread Houses (Oak Bluffs), Gay Head Lighthouse (Aquinnah), Menemsha Harbor (Chilmark), West Chop Lighthouse (Vineyard Haven), Mytoi Gardens (Chappaquiddick), Edgartown Lighthouse (Edgartown), Polly Hill Arboretum (West Tisbury), Alley's General Store (West Tisbury), Cape Poge Lighthouse (Chappaquiddick)
+Take an island tour or explore on your own and take in the Gingerbread Houses (Oak Bluffs), MV Museum (Vineyard Haven), Gay Head Light (Aquinnah), Menemsha Harbor (Chilmark), West Chop Lighthouse (Vineyard Haven), Mytoi Gardens (Chappaquiddick), Edgartown Lighthouse (Edgartown), Polly Hill Arboretum (West Tisbury), Alley's General Store (West Tisbury), Cape Poge Lighthouse (Chappaquiddick)